Facebook Twitter Instagram

 So you see dear reader.
 It is a bitter sweet review.
 While I would sincerely like to rate the game for its core mechanic.
 It is simply not what makes a Mortal Kombat game what it is.
 And I can’t in good faith give it an unbiased review without considering the factors that detract from it being a good experience.
 If, However I was to rate it simply as a fighter at its core mechanic.

-I’d easily give this game a 9
+I’d easily give Mortal Kombat 11 a 9 out of 10

 But because of the issues I mentioned earlier I feel as though Mr Boon has sold out.
 He’s become the “Dollar signs in the eyes” suit we all hated.
 And he’s made issues where there are none to be made the same as the audience he’s trying to pander to.
 And I find it quite sad.